 While doing paid advertising on Facebook is a very popular option, one social network that doesn’t get the attention it deserves, that has a lot of potential for the right businesses to pull in leads and sales, is LinkedIn, specifically through the use of LinkedIn ads.

 "For years, LinkedIn ads lagged far behind the effectiveness of many other advertising networks, primarily Facebook.
 However in the last year things have changed.
 LinkedIn has finally rolled out retargeting, conversion tracking, sponsored InMail, and many more features.
 The platform is now much more robust, and gives advertisers a much greater range of options.
 For any company in the B2B space, allocating some budget to LinkedIn ads should now be considered a must." - Josh Turner, Founder of LinkedSelling

 You probably have a LinkedIn profile — 500 million people around the world do.
 Unlike Facebook, LinkedIn isn’t for sharing videos of the funny tricks your dog does… it’s more business-minded intended to help employers find employees, and vice-versa, introduce freelancers and clients who can work together, and foster business partnerships and deals.
 These are, for the most part, professional and serious people.
 That helps you narrow down your target for your LinkedIn in and of itself.
 It’s also a handy place to get the latest news and trends in any given industry.

-LinkedIn ads are especially powerful for companies in business-to-business, or B2B, industries like software, manufacturing, and more… as well as those companies or even individual entrepreneurs who provide services to businesses like consulting, business coaching, and more.
+LinkedIn ads are especially powerful for companies in business-to-business, or B2B, industries like software, manufacturing, and more… as well as those companies or even individual entrepreneurs who provide services to businesses like consulting, business coaching, speaking, workshops and more.